5MDM/5MDM/README.md

 # About Me
-I like coding in Javascript
+I like coding in ~~Javascript~~ Typescript

+I do mostly game dev and web dev